Words With The Letters Ideo

 Moreover, those working in art, architecture, and design schools are highly critical of existing DT programs.
 According to her, some schools are creating design-thinking tracks for students who can’t hack into traditional architecture or design programs — DT as “design-lite.”
 Individuals I spoke with had strong reservations about the products coming out of design-thinking classes.
 A traditional project in DT classes involves graduate students leading “multidisciplinary” or “transdisciplinary” teams that draw on faculty expertise from around campus to solve some problem of interest to the students.
 Students develop no specific skills, although, as one person put it, the projects often take the form of “kids trying to save the world.”
 Of a typical DT project, an architecture professor said, “I couldn’t criticize it as design because there was nothing in it as design.
 So what’s left?
 Is good will enough?”

-See Also Halsey 100 Letters Lyrics
+See Also Words With Letters Slicer

 Word War: Volume 2